Search engine is loading. Please wait...

 Brazil Flag

-Hiring a Car in Brazil: A Comprehensive Guide
+Hiring a Car in Brazil: Complete Guide for Visitors

-All visitors must have a valid driver’s license from their home country.
-Many rental companies accept overseas licenses as long as they are current and readable, but some may require or strongly prefer an International Driving Permit (IDP) if the license is not in Portuguese or uses a non-Roman alphabet.
-Bring your original license and check the supplier’s exact terms before travel.
-Some providers may also require that you have held your license for at least one year.
+You need a valid driver's licence from your home country.
+Many rental companies accept overseas licenses if they are current and clearly readable, but some may require or strongly prefer an International Driving Permit (IDP), especially if your licence is not in Portuguese or uses a non-Roman alphabet.
+Bring your original licence and check the exact supplier terms before you travel.

 Age requirement